just-the-docs/just-the-docs/sales/PROPOSAL_ROLES.md

 * We finish early so we have time (ideally 5 days) for external review.
 * Double-check each contributor doesn't miss any mandatory requirements or scored criteria.
+* Confirm and determine the proposal submission format, and ensure that the team observes it.
 * Compiling the final
 deliverables in the correct format for submission.
 * The proposal is